Atascocita fatal crash suspect visited victims' memorial site

 "Both of them were so funny," Teuuila Robinson said.
 "They're always together, and very rare to find them separate, especially on campus."

-The Bahama Buck's raised money and provided sympathy cards for customers to leaves the families messages.
+The Bahama Buck's raised money and provided sympathy cards for customers to leave the families messages.

 "We just hope that (the parents) know that both of their girls, we just loved so much, because so far, it's only been two days of raising money for them, and we raised way more than we ever imagined," Robinson said.